mathewmclaren/cryoem-stuff/README.md

 The following Python packages are required: `numpy`, `eulerangles`, `pandas`, `scipy`, `starfile`, `imodmodel`.
 Run the script with the --help option for a full list of available commands.

 Credit to [Daniel Zhang](https://github.com/DanGonite57) for some help with the Euler angles code we originally used for a different script!

+### warp_pytom_extraction.py

+A simple script that will process all the XML files within a specified directory and generate separate defocus, dose and tilt text files for use with PyTOM-match-pick.

 ### tomo_reorder.sh

 An old script to speed up preprocessing of tomographic data collected at the Electron Bio-Imaging Centre (eBIC) at Diamond Light Source and the GW4 microscope located at Bristol.
 The script is rudimentary and makes a lot of assumptions about data collection that were true four years ago when I wrote this.
 The purpose of the script is to use alignframes to motion correct the movies and apply a gain reference (if provided) then use the newstack command to correctly order the tilts.